2023 Solar Incentives Guide for Worcester, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
-You may qualify for several types of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Massachusetts and others from the federal government.
+Solar incentives are intended to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
+Incentives may include things like discounts, cash back or monthly utility bill credits.
+Some incentives are handled federally, while others are offered by the Massachusetts government or your specific utility company, county or municipality.
 Categories of solar incentives include:

 Best National Provider